pulumi/pulumi/CONTRIBUTING.md

 Across our projects, we try to use a regular set of make targets.
 The ones you'll care most about are:

+0. `make ensure`, which restores/installs any build dependencies
 1. `make`, which builds Pulumi and runs a quick set of tests
 2. `make all` which builds Pulumi and runs the quick tests and a larger set of tests.